grishkam/QuickFigures/UserGuide/User Guide.md

   ![image](images/Dialogs/PositionDialog.png)

 ### Attachment Submenus
 **Attach Item** and **Release Item** submenus appear in the popup menus for [layouts](#Layouts) or [image panels](#Image-Panels) if there is an object in position for attachment (or already attached).
 See section on [attached items](#Attached-Items) for details.
 Since labels and scale bars are automatically attached to panels and can be moved by drag/drop, users should rarely have any need to attach/detach objects manually.
-If not relevant object is available, these submenus will not appear.
+If no relevant object is available, these submenus will not appear.
+In order to move an object into position for attachment, drag the item above the parent that you want to attach it to.

 ### Editing Figure Layouts
 Figure layouts can be edited in three ways 1) by clicking the layout and dragging the handles or 2) by using the tools in the 'layout tools' toolbar or 3) by right clicking on the layout and using the options in popup menu.
 Since all three of these methods allow the same types of edits, one does not need to learn every single method.